orassr/Doctors/README.md

     CsvHelper: For efficient parsing and processing of CSV files.
     ClosedXML: To create and manipulate Excel files, allowing for complex formatting and data structuring.

+Technologies Used:

+    ASP.NET Core: For creating a robust and scalable web API.
+    C#: As the primary programming language for backend development.
+    CsvHelper: For efficient parsing and processing of CSV files.
+    ClosedXML: To create and manipulate Excel files, allowing for complex formatting and data structuring.